ministryofjustice/cloud-platform-hammer-bot/README.md

 AFTER:
 - we should also think about in the future pushing an empty commit to retrigger the check (separate api route)
-- prep deploy by copying over the deploy files

 SLACKBOT:
-- final step call the api from the slackbot and then post relevant emojis and if a check is queued for a long time this is probably concourse stuck so we should fire off another call to the api to push an empty commit
+- final step call the api from the slackbot and then post relevant emojis

 FINAL:
-- get api deployed
+- get api deployed including new namespace in environments

 ![api diagram](./images/api_diagram.png)